raymondpambuan/awscc-terraform-ec2/README.md

 </pre>

 ## Part 3: Running Terraform and Verifying EC2 with SSH
-1. Run `terraform init` in the terminal.
+1. Save and run `terraform init` in the terminal.
 2. Run `terraforrm plan` and observe the output.
 It should display the infrastructure resources to be created, changed, or destroyed.
 3. Run `terraform validate` to check for validity.
 4. Run `terraform apply` to run the configured EC2 instance and other AWS resources.
 If prompted for approval, enter `yes` and wait.